Uemerson/restful-todo-list-django/README.md

 $ docker compose -f docker-compose.dev.yml --env-file .env.dev up -d --build --remove-orphans
 ```

+After bringing up the application with the default values from .env.example, the API should be running at [localhost:8000](http://localhost:8000/).
+To access the API documentation, go to the [API Documentation](#api-documentation) section.

 ## API Documentation

-After bringing up the application, you can access the documentation via the following link [http://localhost:8000/api/schema/swagger-ui/](http://localhost:8000/api/schema/swagger-ui/)
+After bringing up the application, you can access the documentation via the following link [Open API Swagger-UI](http://localhost:8000/api/schema/swagger-ui/)

 # Tests